-Credit risk is the risk that a counterparty may fail to discharge an obligation to the Company.
-The Company is exposed to this risk for various financial instruments arising from granting advances to related parties; placing deposits with banks; and entitlement of dividends from investments.
+Credit risk is the risk that counterparty may fail to discharge an obligation to the Group.
+The Group is exposed to this risk for various financial instruments arising from granting loans and selling goods and services to customers; granting advances to associates; and, placing deposits with banks, lessors and utility companies.

-The Company continuously monitors defaults of its counterparties, identified either individually or by group, and incorporates this information into its credit risk controls.
-The Company's policy is to deal only with creditworthy counterparties.
+The Group continuously monitors defaults of customers and other counterparties, identified either individually or by group, and incorporate this information into its credit risk controls.
+The Group's policy is to deal only with creditworthy counterparties.
+In addition, for a significant proportion of sales, advance payments are received to mitigate credit risk.

-Generally, the maximum credit risk exposure of financial assets is the carrying amount of the financial assets as shown in the statements of financial position (or in the detailed analysis provided in the notes to financial statements), as summarized below.
+Generally, the maximum credit risk exposure of financial assets is the carrying amount of the financial assets as shown in the consolidated statements of financial position or in the detailed analysis provided in the notes to the consolidated financial statements, as summarized below.